lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 - Set up established tags.

 ## Bug
-- react tooltip doesn't appear if you navigate to the page instead of refreshing
-- Hide the "Upgrade" button in editor menu for upgraded accounts
 - Ah, Ill need to handle subscrption cancellations in a separate field.
 Because if the user has cancelled, I still want them to be able to use it until the end of the trial period.
 - Test failed credit card subscriptioms.
 - Solve the sendgrid issue.